 We have found that proper clutch selection is critical to the life of your transmission as well as the rest of your drivetrain.
 For these extreme drag cars, this means an adjustable clutch.
 Having the ability to 'hit' the tire softer even with more power or RPM (and leave the line more like an automatic) will not only help keep your transmission in-tact, but it will also make the car easier to handle and much more consistent.
 You'll also have an advantage on days where the track surface or conditions aren't the greatest.
 To fully take advantage of an adjustable clutch, you need to monitor input shaft speed vs. engine speed.
 With the input speed sensor found in this transmission, you can monitor this data through your modern EFI system and use it to make the proper adjustments much more quickly versus trying to make changes based on sound or feel.

-·Improved Bungs and Sprayer system coats 2nd, 3rd and 4th gears in oil
+·Improved Bungs and Sprayer system coats 2nd, 3rd and the input gear as well as the mating cluster gears in oil

 ·Improved rigidity, better gear mesh, and engagement